-If instruction 3 in this sequence is an RTS, RTI, or POP PC, then the following restrictions apply:
+instruction 3; {if this is an RTS, RTI, or POP PC ... }

+then the following restrictions must be observed:

-- Instruction 2 may not be either the pop/read or push/write TOPPCSTACK instruction. - If instruction 3 is also the last instruction of a Do Until loop, then instruction 1 may not be the push/write TOPPCSTACK instruction.
+- instruction 2 may not be either the pop/read or push/write TOPPCSTACK instruction.

+- If instruction 3 is also the last instruction of a Do Until loop, then instruction 1 may not be the push/write TOPPCSTACK instruction.